2023 Best Value Allied Health Professions Schools in Wisconsin

 Top 10 Best Allied Health Professions Schools

 Our analysis found Madison Area Technical College to be the best value school for allied health professions students who want to pursue a degree in Wisconsin.
-Located in the city of Madison, Madison College is a public college with a large student population.
+Located in the large city of Madison, Madison College is a public college with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at North Central Technical College are $3,723 a year.
+North Central Technical College undergraduate students pay an average of $3,723 in in-state tuition and fees each year.
 After completing their degree, allied health graduates from North Central Technical College carry an average student debtload of $11,943.

-The average tuition and fees for an in-state undergraduate at CVTC are $4,568 a year.
+CVTC undergraduate students pay an average of $4,568 in in-state tuition and fees each year.
 After completing their degree, allied health graduates from CVTC carry an average student debtload of $16,698.

 Full Allied Health Professions at Chippewa Valley Technical College Report